 LeAnn Erickson is a Professor of film and video production at Temple University and an independent video/filmmaker.
 Her work has appeared on public television, cable television and has won national and international recognition in video/film festivals including Oberhausen (Germany), Women in Filmmaking (Los Angeles), Auburn International (Australia) and L’immagine Leggera (Italy).
 She has received regional and national production grants for her work including grants from the NEA, the Jerome Foundation, the IEEE Foundation and the Leeway Foundation.
 In 2010 she completed ‘Top Secret Rosies: The Female Computers of WWII’, a feature length historical documentary and in 2014 released ‘The Computer Wore Heels’, an ebook based on the film.
-Currently she is working on an animated documentary featuring the life of fitness guru Jack LaLanne.
+Currently she is working on an animated memoir structured around the life of fitness guru Jack LaLanne.

 To learn more about LeAnn’s work visit: LeAnn Erickson, teacher and filmmaker

 Sandra Louise Dyas is a visual artist and published author living in Iowa City.
 She received her MFA in Intermedia: Performance Art and Video from the University of Iowa in 1998.
 She is a Lecturer in Art at Cornell College, where she teaches photography, video and performance art.
 Her video and photographic work have been exhibited internationally.
 Lost in the Midwest, a book of photographs about living in the Midwest, was recently self-published in 2016.
 A large solo exhibition of photographs and videos entitled my eyes are not shut was exhibited at the Anderson Gallery at Drake University in Des Moines, the Luce Gallery, Cornell College and the Wriston Galleries, Lawrence University in Wisconsin in January 2014.
 A book of photographs of the same title was self-published in 2012.

 To learn more about Sandy’s work visit: www.sandydyas.com